Assistive Technology Tools:

-Last updated: 1 July 2022
+Last updated: 14/03/2024

 We have also studied and implemented best-practice advice on website accessibility, along with international guidance.

 Dolphin is committed to ensuring everyone can access and use our website on multiple devices.
-This includes people who are blind or partially sighted, as well as people with hearing, mobility and cognitive impairments.
+This includes people who are blind or partially sighted, as well as people with hearing, mobility or cognitive impairments.

 If you have any comments about the accessibility of the Dolphin website, or suggestions which might make it more accessible, we would be really interested to hear them.
-Please get in touch with us at [email protected]
+Please get in touch with us at [email protected] to discuss.

-We have achieved this by designing, developing and testing all new images, graphics and written content on the Dolphin website to the new WCAG 2.1 checkpoints.
+We have achieved this by designing, developing and testing all new images, graphics and written content on the Dolphin website to the WCAG 2.1 checkpoints.
 We make these changes to ensure we meet the new WCAG success criteria.

 Our site also undergoes comprehensive testing in house and by user groups.
 It is tested by a range of people, including people who are blind, partially sighted and sighted.